 NOTE 1 – Summary of Significant Accounting Policies

 B6 Sigma, Inc., incorporated February 5, 2010, was founded by a group of scientists, engineers and businessmen to develop and commercialize novel and unique manufacturing and materials technologies.
-The Company believes that some of these technologies will fundamentally redefine conventional quality assurance and process control practices by embedding them into the manufacturing processes in real time, enabling process intervention and ultimatley leading to closed loop process control.
-The Company anticipates that its core technologies will allow its clientele to combine advanced manufacturing quality assurance and processs control protocols with novel materials to achieve breakthrough product potential in many industries including aerospace, defense, oil and gas, bio-medical, and power generation.
+Management believes the Company’s In Process Quality Assurance (IPQA®) technology is a technology that will fundamentally redefine manufacturing practices by embedding quality assurance in the manufacturing processes in real time.
+Management also anticipates that the Company’s core competencies will allow its clientele to combine advanced manufacturing with novel material to achieve breakthrough product potential in many industries including aerospace, defense, oil and gas, prosthetic implants, sporting goods, and power generation.

 Reclassification – Certain amounts in prior-period financial statements have been reclassified for comparative purposes to conform to presentation in the current-period financial statements.

-Principles of Consolidation – The consolidated financial statements for September 30, 2015 include the accounts of Sigma Labs, Inc. and B6 Sigma, Inc. All significant intercompany balances and transactions have been eliminated.
+Principles of Consolidation – The consolidated financial statements for March 31, 2013 include the accounts of Sigma Labs, Inc., B6 Sigma, Inc., Sumner & Lawrence Limited and La Mancha Company.
+All significant intercompany balances and transactions have been eliminated.

 Property and Equipment – Property and equipment are stated at cost.
 Expenditures for major renewals and betterments that extend the useful lives of property and equipment are capitalized upon being placed in service.
 Expenditures for maintenance and repairs are charged to expense as incurred.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 The estimated life has been determined to be three years unless a unique circumstance exists, which is then fully documented as an exception to the policy.